-We understand that giving up a beloved pet may become the only option for some families, and when our capacity allows us to do so, we would like to assist the community in providing a smooth rehoming process for you and your dog(s) during this emotional decision.
-In order to do so, our surrender inquiry process can take a little bit longer than your standard shelter surrender.
-Animal Aid does not put our dogs in cages, crates, or runs.
-Instead, we provide all of our dogs with a safe, comfortable, and loving foster home while we search and vet through applications to find their new forever home.
+We understand that giving up a beloved pet may become the only option, and when our capacity allows us to do so, we want to assist the community in providing a smooth rehoming process for you and your dog(s) during this emotional decision.
+In order to do so, our surrender inquiry process can take a little bit longer.
+This is in part because Animal Aid does not house dogs at our shelter; instead, all of our dogs live in foster homes until they find their permanent home.

 Animal Aid wants to set each and every dog up for success from the first day in their foster homes, so before filling out the application below, please be prepared to provide us the following:

 - Any/all medical records (e.g., spay/neuter and vaccination history).

 - Any/all behavior history, training, and/or modifications (e.g., resource guarding, mouthiness, reactivity, housetraining, separation anxiety, behavior in the car, behaviors with children, other animals, males, females, etc.)

 - The dog’s diet and any allergies.